themanual/everywhere-teaser/readme.md

 # The Manual

-This repo holds code for http://alwaysreadthemanual.com since February 2013.
+This repo holds code for http://everywhere.alwaysreadthemanual.com since February 2013.

-## Structure

-* `digital-holding`: Holding page for the digital version of The Manual.